top of page

 Children are effective communicators

 These outcomes encompass the developmental goals that have always been used in our programs.
-So essentially the same play based learning that is such a key feature to the way in which young children learn, remains, and is represented in the key outcomes.
+So essentially the same play-based learning that is such a key feature of the way in which young children learn, remains and is represented in the key outcomes.
 Information about the Early Years Learning Framework is available from our Downloads and Links page and in the Parent Library.

 Wattle Room.jpg